The Path to Proton Structure at One-Percent Accuracy: Dataset dependence of the NNPDF4.0 parton set

 In Fig.~\ref{fig:udratio} we compare the $d/u$ and $\bar{d}/\bar{u}$ ratios, at $Q=10$~GeV; in the former case we show results obtained from the fit without single top data, and in the latter we show results obtained omitting SeaQuest data, both compared to the NNPDF3.1 and NNPDF4.0 baselines.

 Single-top data have essentially no impact on the $d/u$ ratio and more generally on the whole PDF determination.
 This is due to the relatively large experimental uncertainties of the corresponding measurements, as already noted in Sect.~\ref{subsec:results_fitquality} and in Ref.~\cite{Nocera:2019wyk}.
 The significant reduction in uncertainty on the $d/u$ ratio between NNPDF3.1 and NNPDF4.0 is methodology-driven, as we will show explicitly in Sect.~\ref{sec:tests} below.
+Indeed, we will show (see Fig.~\ref{fig:40vs31_meth_uncs}) that the uncertainty on the large-$x$ up and down quark distributions is significantly reduced when switching from NNPDF3.1 to NNPDF4.0 methodology with fixed NNPDF4.0 data, while we have seen (compare Fig.~\ref{fig:40vs31-like_uncs}) that the same uncertainty is essentially unchanged when reducing the dataset to the NNPDF3.1 one with fixed NNPDF4.0 methodology.
 It is interesting to note that the expectation for the $d/u$ ratio seems to converge to a finite value between 0 and 1.
 This result may be used to discriminate non-perturbative models of nucleon structure~\cite{Ball:2016spl}.

 The SeaQuest data have a moderate impact on the $\bar{d}/\bar{u}$ ratio, and essentially no impact on other PDFs.
 They lead to a moderate reduction in the PDF uncertainty, but they leave the baseline central value almost unchanged.
 In comparison to NNPDF3.1, the $\bar{d}/\bar{u}$ ratio is enhanced by 50\% around $x\sim 0.3$ but remains compatible with the larger NNPDF3.1 uncertainties.
 We therefore conclude that the SeaQuest data have very little impact on NNPDF4.0 due to their overall consistency with other data.
 Interestingly, the $\bar{d}/\bar{u}$ ratio in NNPDF4.0 differs somewhat from that in NNPDF3.1, due to the updated flavor separation driven by the gauge boson production data discussed in Sect.~\ref{subsubsec:gaugeboson_data}.
 The SeaQuest data thus provide, for the particular case of the $\bar{d}/\bar{u}$ ratio, an independent confirmation of the improved knowledge on flavor separation obtained in NNPDF4.0 thanks to LHC data.